-There are 50 class sessions in a typical two week cycle.
-All full-time students are enrolled in ten courses.
+There are 25 class sessions in a typical week.
+All full-time students are enrolled in nine courses.
 Each day is divided into five 65 minute classes.
-In Grade 9, students have three elective classes that consist of music, art and technology (ADST) options.
+In Grade 9, students have two elective classes that consist of music, art and technology (ADST) options.